aklapatch/Exploring_Julia/docs/README.md

 OutOfMemoryError
 ```

-Exceptions can be defined as such:
+Exceptions can be declared and defined as such:
 ```julia
 struct SpecialException <: Exception end
 ```